How Macquarie’s Banking and Financial Services Group enhanced employee connectivity and accelerated delivery velocity

 Enhancing delivery velocity

-Macquarie’s Banking and Financial Services (BFS) roll-out of Slack to employees in just six months was an incredibly impressive effort, making the company a worthy winner of the Slack Spotlight Award for 2023.
+Macquarie’s Banking & Financial Services (BFS) roll out of Slack to employees in just six months was an incredibly impressive effort, making the company a worthy winner of the Slack Spotlight Award for 2023.

 Operating on the two core principles of reliability and velocity, speed and connectivity are crucial to how Macquarie BFS engages internally.